 More than counting ounces, there are physical signs that indicate whether or not you are getting enough water.
-When you are properly hydrated, your urine should be a light yellow color; and, you will produce around 6 cups of urine a day.
-Though, most people won’t be measuring their output, if it is dark, you probably need more water.
+When you are properly hydrated, your urine should be a light yellow colour; and, you will produce around 6 cups of urine a day.
+Though most people won’t be measuring their output, if it is dark, you probably need more water.

 It is difficult to drink too much water, though it has happened rarely.
 It is more likely that a person doesn’t get enough.

 The Tale Tell Signs You’re Not Drinking Enough Water

 Simply put, when your water intake is less than the water leaving your body, you are on your way to becoming dehydrated.
 Some indicators of dehydration include joint pain, migraines, stomach aches, ulcers, back pain, lack of energy, confusion, or even water retention as the body tries to compensate for the lack of water in its system.